calinadriancomes/EU27-CBEC-Market-Entry-Screening/README.md

 ## Limitations

 The repository reflects the retained manuscript design and should be interpreted within the study scope.
 The analysis is cross-sectional and uses 2023 as the common reference year.
-ETI is usable for 25 countries, not the full EU-27, because Luxembourg is confidential and Romania is unavailable or low reliability in the retained 2023 route.
+ETI is usable for 25 countries, not the full EU-27, because Luxembourg is confidential and Romania is unavailable/low reliability in the retained 2023 route.
 MP uses a documented total-population fallback in the current package.
 LPI is used both in the execution-feasibility backbone and in the downstream gate; this dual role is disclosed as a design limitation.

 ## Citation note